Posad people: Kievan Rus'

+Muscovy

 The ordinary townspeople who were engaged in petty trade, crafts and trades were reduced to the black hundreds.
 Each black hundred made up a self-governing society with elected heads and Sotniks.
 Until the middle of the 17th century, the so–called white settlements existed in the cities.

 The Posad population was personally free, but the state, interested in the proper receipt of payments, sought to attach taxpayers to the posad.
 Therefore, for unauthorized departure from the posad, even for marrying a girl from another posad, they were punished with the death penalty.
 In 1649, the townspeople were forbidden to sell and mortgage their yards, barns, cellars, and so on.

 On the basis of property (like all estates of the Russian state), the townspeople were divided into the best, middle and young people.

 Rights were given to the best and the middle.
 For example, the townspeople were allowed to keep a drink for various solemn occasions.

 The land under the posads belonged to the community, but not to private individuals.
 Complaints were submitted on behalf of the entire community.
 The offense inflicted on the townspeople was considered the offense of the entire community.

 Posad people were divided into hundreds and tens.
 The order was observed by the elected sotsky, fiftsky and tensky.
 Under Ivan the Terrible, the posad had their own elected administration and court.
 In the 17th century, this system was replaced by zemstvo huts.
 In the zemstvo hut there were: